claudiok/icetray-tableio/resources/docs/container_converter.rst

-In order to simplify the creation of converters for objects of type I3...Series or I3...SeriesMap (i.e. I3Map<OMKey, std::vector<...> >), two converter templates have been implemented in C++: I3VectorConverter and I3MapOMKeyVectorConverter.
-The template parameter is a simple struct to convert the stored data.
+In order to simplify the creation of converters for objects of type I3...Series or I3...SeriesMap (i.e. I3Map<OMKey, std::vector<...> >), two converter templates have been implemented in C++: I3VectorConverter<T> and I3MapOMKeyVectorConverter<T>.
+The template parameter T is either a simple struct to convert the stored data as defined below, or an existing I3Converter implementation.
+If the objects stored in the I3Vector are I3FrameObjects, then an I3Converter for those is prefered or might already exist.
+If it is not an I3FrameObject, the convert-struct approach has to be used.
 This struct needs to fulfill the following requirements:

 * define a type called booked_type, which is the type converted by this struct;